Dr. Christine Harrington

-Dr. Dekia Smith currently serves as the Associate Dean of Student Success and Retention at Bucks County Community College.
-In this role, she oversees the Student Services Center, which includes Counseling, The Accessibility Office and the KEYS Program, and coordinates and manages the Bucks Care Team.
-She also previously served as Director of Counseling Services, where she oversaw all counseling needs across all campuses and worked with community social services organization to coordinate services for students.
-As a campus partner, Dekia takes an active role on many faculty-administration committees including, but not limited to: The oversight and management of the Academic and Behavioral Intervention Teams, chairing the Academic Performance Committee, is a member of the Title IX committee and is currently part of the Bucks Middle States Steering Committee, where she is the Co-Chair of Standard IV.
+Dr. Dekia Smith currently serves as the Interim Dean of Students at Bucks County Community College.
+In this role, she oversees the Student Services area which includes Counseling Services, The Accessibility Office, Student Life and Athletics, The Center for Student Employment and Career Development and the KEYS Program.
+She chairs the Bucks’ Care Team and the President’s Advisory Committee for Race, Ethnicity, Diversity and Inclusion (REDI), and provides oversight for the college’s Basic Needs efforts and support for Military-Connected Students.
+Dr. Smith also previously served as Director of Counseling Services and Associate Dean for Student Success and Retention at Bucks.
+As a campus partner, Dr. Smith takes an active role on many faculty-administration committees including, but not limited to: The oversight and management of the Academic and Behavioral Intervention Teams, membership on the Academic Performance and Title IX Committees, and is currently part of the Bucks Middle States Steering Committee, where she is the Co-Chair of Standard IV.
 Dekia believes in the power of interdepartmental collaboration across campus, and believes it is the most impactful way to create institutional change for student success.
-Dekia’s career is grounded in social services and education.
+Dr. Smith’s career is grounded in social services and education.
 Prior to her career at Bucks, she worked for many community-based organizations, and served as a county-wide adolescent trauma consultant in New Jersey.
-Dekia has experience as a faculty member, having taught at Cairn University as a part of the Graduate Counseling Program and currently serves as adjunct faculty at University of Maryland Global Campus and Wilmington University.
-Dekia values the role she plays in the lives of students, and appreciates the role they play in her life as she has grown professionally.
-Dekia is a Licensed Professional Counseling in the Commonwealth of Pennsylvania and considers her vast experience in social services as the foundation for where she is professionally.
-Dekia educational background includes a Bachelor's degree in Psychology from The College of New Jersey and a Master’s degree in Professional Counseling from Cairn University and an Ed.D. in Higher Education Leadership & Innovation from Wilmington University.
+Dr. Smith has experience as a faculty member, having taught at Cairn University as a part of the Graduate Counseling Program and currently serves as adjunct faculty at University of Maryland Global Campus and in the College of Education at Wilmington University.
+Dr. Smith values the role she plays in the lives of students, and appreciates the role they play in her life as she has grown professionally.
+Dr. Smith is a Licensed Professional Counseling in the Commonwealth of Pennsylvania and considers her vast experience in social services as the foundation for where she is professionally.
+Dr. Smith’s educational background includes a Bachelor's degree in Psychology from The College of New Jersey and a Master’s degree in Professional Counseling from Cairn University and an Ed.D. in Higher Education Leadership & Innovation from Wilmington University.

 Dr. Shantell Strickland-Davis is the founding Executive Director of the Parr Center for Teaching and Learning Excellence at Central Piedmont Community College in Charlotte, NC.
 Dr. Strickland-Davis serves as a consultant to all units of the college in the design and development of faculty professional learning, programming, and resources that support teaching and learning excellence.
 She oversees all facets of faculty learning and engagement at the college, including equity, diversity, and inclusion programs, online teaching, educational development, and support for academic affairs leaders and administrators.
 Dr. Strickland-Davis also teaches in an adjunct faculty capacity.
 Dr. Strickland-Davis is a published author and presenter whose research agenda includes faculty efficacy and confidence and understanding the ways in which community college faculty are best supported through classroom instruction, assessment, and engagement.
 Her most recent research exploration is on community college faculty efficacy and how faculty development programs can be a bridge or barrier to their successes in the classroom.
 Dr. Strickland-Davis holds a bachelor’s degree in sociology from the University of North Carolina at Charlotte, a master’s degree in instructional design from Appalachian State University, and a Ph.D. in education from Old Dominion University.